 The Company covers its regulatory capital requirements wholly through Tier 1 capital.
-As at 31st December 2021, the available capital amounts to €11.295 K and the capital requirement (SCR) of € 8.545 K. No transitional measure has been adopted by the Company to calculate its solvency ratio except for the Volatility Adjustment as described below in section D.3.5.9.
-At the end of 2021, the solvency ratio of the company is at 132% increased in comparison to year end 2020 (119%), in excess of the risk appetite framework of the relevant Company policy.
-In addition, the Minimum Capital Requirements ratio is still at strong levels at 294% in 2021, as in 2020 (265%).
+As at 31st December 2022, the available capital amounts to €11.899 K and the capital requirement (SCR) of € 6.639 K. No transitional measure has been adopted by the Company to calculate its solvency ratio except for the Volatility Adjustment as described below in section D.3.5.9.
+At the end of 2022, the solvency ratio of the company is at 179% materially increased in comparison to year end 2021 (132%), as the result of the capital increase executed in the 4th quarter of 2022 keeping the solvency ratio strongly above the risk appetite framework of the relevant Company policy.
+In addition, the Minimum Capital Requirements ratio is still at strong levels at 297% in 2022, as in 2021 (294%).